-On January 1, 2020, we entered into a services and secondment agreement with MegaChips LSI USA Corporation ("MCA"), a wholly-owned subsidiary of MegaChips, pursuant to which MCA will second certain employees of MCA to perform foundry relations and software development services for SiTime for aggregate fees of \$350,000 per year (the "Secondment Agreement").
-The Secondment Agreement is for a one-year term commencing on January 1, 2020 and will automatically renew for subsequent one-year periods unless earlier terminated by mutual written consent of the parties or by either party in the event of a material breach or default by the other party, subject to a 30-day cure period.
-As of December 31, 2020, we had paid MCA an aggregate of \$380,000 under the Secondment Agreement.
+On January 1, 2020, we entered into a services and secondment agreement with MegaChips LSI USA Corporation ("MCA"), a wholly-owned subsidiary of MegaChips, pursuant to which MCA seconded certain employees of MCA to perform foundry relations and software development services for SiTime for aggregate fees of \$350,000 per year (the "Secondment Agreement").
+The Secondment Agreement was terminated on August 31, 2021.
+As of December 31, 2021, we had paid MCA an aggregate of \$634,000 under the Secondment Agreement.
 The Secondment Agreement was ratified and approved by our audit committee pursuant to our Related Person Transactions Policy.
-We believe the fees to be paid under this agreement are generally comparable to those paid to personnel performing similar services and are generally no less favorable to us than those that could be obtained in similar transactions with unaffiliated third parties.
+We believe the fees paid under this agreement were generally comparable to those paid to personnel performing similar services and were generally no less favorable to us than those that could be obtained in similar transactions with unaffiliated third parties.